HarbyElectro/CAE_GAN_Vectorization/README.md

-# Convolutional Autoencoder for CelebA and Folder-Based Image Datasets

-This repository provides a Keras/TensorFlow implementation of a Convolutional Autoencoder (CAE) for image compression, reconstruction, and latent-space extraction.
-The training pipeline supports CelebA, CFPW, IMDb Faces, Oxford Flowers, MNIST, and any dataset organized using a standard folder-based structure.

-## 🌐 Diverse Dataset Compatibility

-This repository is designed for broad dataset support.
-In addition to CFPD, the training pipeline has been tested on several benchmark datasets across different visual domains:

-### ✓ **CFPD (Cross-Pose Face Dataset)**
-Contains frontal and profile facial views, ideal for evaluating pose-invariant compression and reconstruction.

-### ✓ **CelebA**
-Features over 200,000 celebrity face images with diverse poses, lighting, and attributes, useful for high-variance face reconstruction.

-### ✓ **IMDb Faces**
-Includes 1.2M unconstrained facial images collected from IMDb, enabling large-scale evaluation of model robustness.

-### ✓ **Oxford 17/102 Flowers**
-Provides high-resolution floral images with complex textures and colors, excellent for testing reconstruction fidelity beyond faces.

-### ✓ **MNIST**
-A classic dataset of handwritten digits, ideal for benchmarking autoencoder behavior on simple grayscale images.

-All datasets can be used with:

-- `--dataset_type image_folder`

-🚀 Features

-- **Generic Dataset Loader**
-  -Works with any dataset arranged as:
+AI-Guided Vectorization for Visual Data Compression and Retrieval This repository provides research-oriented implementations of autoencoder-based visual data vectorization models for image and video compression, reconstruction, latent-space extraction, and semantic retrieval.
+The repository includes implementations of:
+Convolutional Autoencoder (CAE) for image compression, reconstruction, and latent-vector extraction.
+GAN-guided Autoencoder (GAN-AE) for image compression, reconstruction, and latent-based retrieval.
+Conv + BiLSTM Video Autoencoder for sequence compression and video-frame reconstruction.
+The project is designed as a research foundation for experiments involving latent representation learning, multimedia compression, reconstruction quality evaluation, and efficient storage of visual data.
+---
+Repository Goals
+This repository aims to support research on:
+AI-guided visual data vectorization
+Image and video compression
+Autoencoder-based latent representation learning Latent-space extraction and storage
+Semantic retrieval using compressed visual features Reconstruction quality evaluation
+Large-scale multimedia storage optimization Comparative analysis of CAE, GAN-AE, and sequence-based autoencoders
+---
+Main Features
+Convolutional Autoencoder for image compression and reconstruction GAN-guided Autoencoder with discriminator-based quality evaluation Conv + BiLSTM video autoencoder for frame-sequence compression Support for multiple image datasets
+Support for generic folder-based datasets Latent-vector export in NumPy format
+Optional HDF5 storage for compressed latent vectors and reconstructions Reconstruction quality evaluation using PSNR and SSIM Similarity evaluation using cosine, Manhattan, and Euclidean distances Checkpoint saving and training continuation
+Experiment output organization for reproducible research Citation-ready format for academic use
+---
+Supported Models
+1. Convolutional Autoencoder (CAE)
+The CAE model is implemented using TensorFlow/Keras and is designed for image compression, reconstruction, and latent-space extraction.
+It supports:
+CelebA
+CFPD / CFPW-style face datasets
+IMDb Faces
+Oxford 17/102 Flowers
+MNIST
+Any folder-based image dataset
+The CAE uses an encoder-decoder architecture with a dense latent bottleneck for compact visual representation.
+---
+2. GAN-Guided Autoencoder (GAN-AE)
+The GAN-AE model is implemented using PyTorch and combines autoencoder reconstruction with adversarial learning.
+It supports:
+CFPD face dataset structure
+Generic image folders compatible with `torchvision.datasets.ImageFolder` Latent export in NumPy format
+Optional HDF5 latent storage
+Checkpoint-based training continuation
+Model configuration export
+Optional JSON-based model weight export
+Reconstruction and discriminator-based evaluation metrics The model is useful for studying whether adversarial learning improves reconstruction quality and latent-space representation for image compression and retrieval.
+---
+3. Conv + BiLSTM Video Autoencoder
+The video autoencoder combines convolutional feature extraction with bidirectional LSTM sequence modeling.
+It is designed for:
+Video sequence compression
+Frame reconstruction
+Latent-space ablation studies
+Reconstruction quality visualization
+PSNR and SSIM evaluation
+UCF101-based video experiments
+---
+Dataset Compatibility
+This repository is designed for broad dataset compatibility across different visual domains.
+CFPD / CFPW Face Dataset
+Contains frontal and profile facial images and is suitable for evaluating pose-invariant compression and reconstruction.
+CelebA
+Contains more than 200,000 celebrity face images with diverse poses, lighting conditions, and facial attributes.
+It is suitable for high-variance face reconstruction experiments.
+IMDb Faces
+Contains large-scale unconstrained facial images collected from IMDb.
+It is useful for testing model robustness on diverse facial images.
+Oxford 17/102 Flowers
+Contains high-resolution flower images with complex colors, textures, and object structures.
+It is useful for evaluating reconstruction fidelity beyond facial datasets.
+MNIST
+A classic handwritten digit dataset useful for benchmarking autoencoder behavior on simple grayscale images.
+UCF101
+A widely used video action-recognition dataset suitable for evaluating video sequence compression and reconstruction.
+Generic Folder-Based Image Datasets
+Any image dataset organized using a standard folder structure can be used:
 ```bash
 dataset/
     class_1/